teanas/bookStore/README.md

     --user=$(gcloud config get-value core/account)`

 7. Enable the sidecar injection for the cluster `kubectl label namespace default istio-injection=enabled`.
+   - run `istioctl manifest apply --set profile=demo`.
+If any errors occur, you can ignore them (not relevant for this project).
 8. Deploy the desired application configuration.
 For instance, to deploy version 1:

 ```